Go to content

 • Constantly be improved

-After having released the Feelgood Web Portal and Feelgood Visitor Registration, the next project was a mobile app for which higher-ups at Feelgood felt we needed a new graphic profile.
+After releasing the Feelgood Web Portal and Feelgood Visitor Registration, the next project was a mobile app for which higher-ups at Feelgood felt we needed a new graphic profile.

-I argued for that we should start working on a design system to coincide with this work.
-The team and other stakeholders agreed after going back and forth for a couple of weeks.
+I argued that we should start working on a design system to coincide with this work.
+All stakeholders eventually agreed after going back and forth for a couple of weeks.

-With the growing number of solutions, all stakeholders realized it would be efficient to have as much as possible of our frontend code in a single codebase.
+With our growing number of digital solutions, stakeholders thankfully realized it would be efficient to have a single codebase for our frontend code.

-Creating this new graphic profile was too big of a task for me to pull off on my own, I needed some help.
+Creating this new graphic profile was too big of a task for me at this time.
+I needed some help.

-Luckily, my coworker and seasoned graphic designer Johan Kuno was available.
+Luckily, my coworker and senior graphic designer Johan Kuno was available.
 He joined our team on part-time for a couple of months and immediately started working on the basics:

 • Icons